 You can use Cardamom in various ways.
 It is very versatile and is known for its distinctive uses.
 Take advantage of its versatility with the following tips.

-• Use it for a whip cream.
-Mix a spoonful of the cardamom sugar into a whip cream.
+• Use it for whipped cream.
+Mix a spoonful of the cardamom sugar into a whipped cream.
 Simply add the sugar to the cream and whip the cream as usual.
-Top your favorite cupcakes, hot cocoa and coffee with the Cardamom whipped cream.
+Top your favorite cupcakes, hot cocoa, and coffee with the Cardamom whipped cream.

 • Kick up your chicken dish.
-Add Cardamom in your favorite chicken dish, as it is known to work wonders in any savory dishes.
-Throw a split Cardamom seed to your tomato based sauce.
-Pour it in your chicken dish.
+Add Cardamom to your favorite chicken dish, as it is known to work wonders in any savory dish.
+Throw a split Cardamom seed into your tomato based sauce.
+Pour it into your chicken dish.
 Then, add a stick of cinnamon to it and mix well.

 • Freshen your breath.
-Use the Cardamom as breath freshener, which is a practice that dates back to the Ancient Rome.
-Apply the Cardamom seeds directly in your teeth after every meal to clean it up and freshen your breath.
+Use Cardamom as a breath freshener, which is a practice that dates back to Ancient Rome.
+Apply the Cardamom seeds directly to your teeth after every meal to clean them up and freshen your breath.
 Chew the Cardamom pod instead of your usual chewing gum and you will have refreshing breath all day long.

 Use this article to guide you on how to grow Cardamom.
 Take good care of the plants by watering and feeding it regularly and soon enough, you will be able to harvest your Cardamom seeds.

 We are sorry that this information was not useful for you.